IndianaCHE/USPS-Address-Verifier/README.md

 ### Code Documentation<a name="code-documentation" />

-Refer to the [PROJECT-DOC](USPS Address Verifier/PROJECT-DOC.md) file for complete code documentation.
+Refer to the [README](USPS%20Address%20Verifier/README.md) file in the project folder for complete code documentation.

 ----